Knowing how to make a flax egg is a crucial part of vegan baking.

 - Allow to sit for a minute or two – using hot water makes the thickening process much faster, and it usually gets to the right (gloopy/gelatinous) consistency in only about one minute.

-- Use it in place of an egg in recipes, it’s not an exact science, but usually 1 for 1, so 1 flax egg replaces 1 regular (chicken) egg in recipes.
+- Use it in place of an egg in recipes, it’s not an exact science, but usually 1 for 1, so 1 flax egg replaces 1 chicken egg in a recipe.

-- However, in cakes and breads and pancakes and biscuits, it works perfectly!
+- However, in cakes and quick breads and pancakes and biscuits, it works perfectly!

 *Not my original recipe but a staple in vegan baking that I have adapted for my own purposes.

 - Calories: 37